The AquaC Remora Protein Skimmer – My Ace Opinion

 What don’t I like?

 The one thing I do not like about it sometimes in the noise.
 It can be a noisy skimmer.
-The reason it is so noise, I believe, is because of how it works.
-Rather than venturis or other similar methods, it uses a spray injection system.
-For this reason, there is relatively little tweaking needed to get it to work right.
-It is that spray system though that creates the noise.
+The reason it is so noisy, I believe, is because of how it works.
+Rather than using a venturi, or other similar methods, it uses a spray injection system.

 It’s not a bad noise, and I don’t notice it much.
 It is louder than other venturi skimmers that I have used though.

-Would I ever replace it?
-I’m not sure.
-I like it enough that if I did try a different skimmer than the AquaC Remora, I might want to hang on the the Remora just in case I needed to revert back to it.
-I don’t think I could part with it.
+I like it enough that if I did try a different skimmer other than the AquaC Remora, I would probably want to hang on the the Remora just in case I needed to revert back to it.

-Luke is the owner and caretaker of a 75 gallon aquarium in his home studio.
+the owner and caretaker of a 75 gallon aquarium in his home studio.
 Good times.